Skip to content

 One of the best things to do in Genoa, Italy, is to explore the city’s other side, the religious and historical side.

-The Cathedral of San Lorenzo will offer you interesting facts, or maybe just gossip, like detecting a bomb within the church.
-Why the structure of the cathedral is so different from any other church in Italy, aside from a slow and soothing walk, you will take after experiencing Genoa’s hustle.
+The Cathedral of San Lorenzo will offer interesting facts, or maybe just gossip, like detecting a bomb within the church.
+Why is the cathedral’s structure so different from any other church in Italy, aside from the slow and soothing walk you will take after experiencing Genoa’s hustle?

 The cathedral’s architecture is a combination of styles.
 The first thing you’ll notice is the saddest lion lying down in front of the gate.
 (Weird.
 But cute!)